xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 This schema introduces three new keywords:

 -   The `default` property lets you define a default value when the JSON input object does not contain the `useDefaultsDemo` property or its value is `null`.
 -   The `additionalProperties` parameter is used to control the handling of extra properties.
 In the example, you see the `boolean false`, which evicts the additional data from the HTTP part.
 An object could also apply more complex filters.
-Please refer to the official specification: <https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties>.
+Please refer to [the official specification](https://json-schema.org/understanding-json-schema/reference/object.html#additional-properties).
 -   The `nullable` flag is not defined in the standard.
 It is syntactic sugar to avoid the standard type definition for `nullable` fields: `{ type: ["string", "null"] }`.

 Using this schema in a route handler will give us a clear understanding of the configured options: